James Baldwin: A Soul on Fire

 James Baldwin: A Soul on Fire is an American stage play about author and activist James Baldwin.
 It was written by Howard Simon and first performed in 1999.
-Originally directed by Chuck Patterson, the first run starred Charles Reese as James Baldwin and Forrest McClendon as his counterpart, an ethereal force which takes multiple identities.
+Originally directed by Chuck Patterson, the first run starred Charles Reese as James Baldwin and Forrest McClendon as his counterpart, an ethereal force that takes multiple identities.

-The play uses themes from throughout Baldwin's life and writing while also portraying 1963 as a turning point in the Civil Rights Movement in the United States.
+The play uses themes from throughout Baldwin's life and writing, while also portraying 1963 as a turning point in the Civil Rights Movement in the United States.
 The setting is Baldwin's apartment on the morning of May 24, 1963, immediately before the Baldwin–Kennedy meeting with Attorney General Robert F. Kennedy.

 Historical context

 On May 24, 1963, American writer and activist James Baldwin met with attorney general Robert F. Kennedy to discuss the future of civil rights.
 He was joined by other Black leaders, including Lorraine Hansberry, Harry Belafonte, Lena Horne, Kenneth Clark, and a young Freedom Rider named Jerome Smith.

 In an afterword to the 2011 text, Reese explains the particular importance of this moment in 1963 by referencing such events as the 100th anniversary of the Emancipation Proclamation, Martin Luther King, Jr.'s "Letter from Birmingham Jail", the murder of activist Medgar Evers, the 16th Street Baptist Church bombing, and the assassination of John F. Kennedy.

-After the meeting, Baldwin said, "we were a little shocked by the extent of his naivete."
+After the meeting, Baldwin said: "we were a little shocked by the extent of his naivete."
 Baldwin reported that Kennedy did not understand the situation of Black Americans and that Kennedy had laughed at Jerome Smith's suggestion that the Attorney General might personally escort Black students into the University of Alabama.
 The Black delegation warned Kennedy that America would experience major unrest unless the government acted aggressively to end injustice and inequality.